Pa Jwand Ke

 A few years ago, I, filled with ambition and dreams of becoming a doctor, was getting ready to submit my documents to a well-reputed institution—Aga Khan Medical College—based on my 11th-grade results.
 However, there was one tiny problem: I had absolutely no idea what the date was!

-I had made plans with my friends to meet at the college first and then head over to Aga Khan Medical College together.
+We planned to meet at the college first and then head over to Aga Khan Medical College together.
 I decided to dress accordingly since I was visiting such a prestigious place.
 I carefully picked out a cotton dress in a soft peach-orange shade—modest yet stylish.
 But here’s where fate played its little trick!

 Back then, a Bollywood song, “Mere Naseeb Mein Tu Hai Ki Nahi,” was quite popular.
-The Model in the song wore a red blouse with heart designs.
+The model in the song wore a red blouse with heart designs.
 Inspired by that, my sister designed a similar look for herself, sewing a heart-shaped patch on her dress, and I borrowed it.
 At the time, it seemed like a cute, trendy choice.
 But little did I know, I was about to step into a whole new world of embarrassment.

 The Unforgettable Valentine’s Day Incident